portellam/parse-iommu-devices/README.md

 ```

 ### 6.3 Parse standard output for automation or other scripts
-To retrieve the standard output of your choice, execute the following with the
+To retrieve standard output, execute the following with the options of your choice,
-options of your choice, but **without** the verbose flag.
+but **without** a verbose flag.

 1. **Hardware ID** list:
 ```bash